mjmccans/hassio-addon-airthings/DOCS.md

 ## Current Limitations

-* __Device discovery is currently not implemented because higher permissions are required to do Bluetooth scanning.
-For now that means that you need to have the mac address of your Airthings devices.__
 * This add-on has only been tested with a single Airthings Wave Plus device, but should work with multiple devices and with many other Airthings devices (although some testing and tweaks may be needed).
 * Only metric units are supported at this time, although it should be easy to add unit conversion if desired.
-* The Airthings devices must be connected to the official app at least once before you can use this script.
+* The Airthings devices must be connected to the official app at least once before you can use this add-on.
 * Point in time radon levels are not made available through Bluetooth LE so they cannot be accessed by this add-on, but you can regularly get the 1 day and long term average measurements.

+## Add-on Security Rating

+This add-on, as of the writing of this documentation, has been given am `Add-on Security Rating` of 3.
+This is due to the fact that in order to access the bluetooth adapter the add-on requires `Host Network` access and also requires the `NET_ADMIN` privilege in oder to allow scanning for devices.
+If you are uncomfortable with the add-on due to its security rating please review its source code, and please see below if you have any contributions or feedback.

 ## Inspiration